New Policies (Song dynasty): Baojia law

 The baojia system, also known as the village defense law or security group law, was a project to improve local security and relieve local government of administrative duties.
 It ordered groups of ten, fifty, and five hundred men security groups to be organized.
 Each was to be led by a headman.
 Initially each household with more than two male adults had to provide one security guard, but this unrealistic expectation was decreased to one per five households later on.
 The security groups exercised police powers, organized night watches, and trained in martial arts when no agricultural work was required.
 Essentially it was a local militia with the main effect being a decrease in government expenditures, since the local population was responsible for its own protection.
 In 1075 they were also charged with collecting tax and offering Green Sprouts loans.
 Wang saw the ultimate goal of the Baojia system as "making farmers and soldiers as one."
 In some places it sanctioned pre-existing militias while in others it created new ones, but in practice, the baojia was never effective at creating strong fighting troops and it never replaced the imperial army.
 Still, as a project of social engineering, the baojia measure was transformative, especially in Kaifeng and the North China circuits of Hebei, Hedong (modern Shanxi), and Shaanxi.
 There, between 19 and 30 percent of households were enfolded into a mandatory program of drill and review that brought the baojia organizations into direct contact with the regular military.
 By the mid-1080s, the New Policies regime had reshaped rural North China into the model of a hierarchical, bureaucratized, and militarized society, while creating a class of lethally trained rich-peasant baojia captains who wielded the powers of the state over their poorer conscript guardsmen.
 In the end, then, for North China’s rural elite, baojia mobilization revived the links between military skills and social mobility that the Song state had tried to suppress during the first century of the dynasty.

 General and troops law

-The general and troops law (jiangbingfa; 将兵法), also known as the creation of commands law (zhijiangfa; 置将法) targeted improving the relationship between high officials and common troops.
+The general and troops law, also known as the creation of commands law targeted improving the relationship between high officials and common troops.
 The army was divided into units of 2,500 to 3,000 men that combined a mixed force of infantry, cavalry, archers, as well as tribal troops, instead of each belonging to their own individual unit.
 This did not include the metropolitan and palace army.
 The system continued until the end of the Song dynasty.